vmolab/solx/docs/src/03-standard-json.md

       }
     },

-    // Optional: Version of EVM **solc** will produce IR for.
+    // Optional: Version of EVM solc will produce IR for.
     // Affects type checking and code generation.
     // Can be "homestead", "tangerineWhistle", "spuriousDragon", "byzantium", "constantinople", "petersburg", "istanbul", "berlin", "london", "paris", "shanghai", "cancun" or "prague".
     // Only used with Solidity, and only affects Yul and EVM assembly codegen.
-For instance, with version "cancun", **solc** will produce `MCOPY` instructions, whereas with older EVM versions it will not.
+For instance, with version "cancun", solc will produce `MCOPY` instructions, whereas with older EVM versions it will not.
     // Default: "cancun".
     "evmVersion": "cancun",
     // Optional: Select the desired output.
-    //
-    // Available file-level options, must be listed under "*"."":
-    //   ast                            AST of all source files
-    //
-    // Available contract-level options, must be listed under "*"."*":
-    //   abi                            Solidity ABI
-    //   metadata                       Metadata
-    //   devdoc                         Developer documentation (natspec)
-    //   userdoc                        User documentation (natspec)
-    //   storageLayout                  Slots, offsets and types of the contract's state variables in storage
-    //   transientStorageLayout         Slots, offsets and types of the contract's state variables in transient storage
-    //   evm.methodIdentifiers          Solidity function hashes
-    //   evm.legacyAssembly             EVM assembly produced by **solc**
-    //   irOptimized                    Yul produced by **solc**
-    //   evm.bytecode.object            Deploy bytecode produced by **solx**
-    //   evm.deployedBytecode.object    Runtime bytecode produced by **solx**
-    //
-    // Default: no flags are selected, so no output is generated.
+    // Default: no flags are selected, and no output is generated.
     "outputSelection": {
-      "*": {
+      "<path>": {
+        // Available file-level options, must be listed under "<path>"."":
         "": [
+          // AST of all source files.
           "ast"
         ],
+        // Available contract-level options, must be listed under "<path>"."<name>":
-        "*": [
+        "<name>": [
+          // Solidity ABI.
+          "abi",
+          // Metadata.
           "metadata",
-          "irOptimized"
+          // Developer documentation (natspec).
+          "devdoc",
+          // User documentation (natspec).
+          "userdoc",
+          // Slots, offsets and types of the contract's state variables in storage.
+          "storageLayout",
+          // Slots, offsets and types of the contract's state variables in transient storage.
+          "transientStorageLayout",
+          // Solidity function hashes.
+          "evm.methodIdentifiers",
+          // EVM assembly produced by solc.
+          "evm.legacyAssembly",
+          // Yul produced by solc.
+          "irOptimized",
+          // Deploy bytecode produced by solx.
+          "evm.bytecode.object",
+          // Runtime bytecode produced by solx.
+          "evm.deployedBytecode.object"
         ]
       }
     },